Rishabh-792/Hack36/README.md

 ```nodemon app.js```
 or
 ```node .js```
+then run localhost:3000
-then run localhost:3000 in your browser
+Or you can run it by just one click in your browser as we have deployed it on Heroku [Pharmxchange](https://pharm-xchange.herokuapp.com/)